Jeffery Lee Griffin

-Jeffery Lee Griffin (1955 – November 19, 1992) was an American serial killer who abducted and stabbed to death three people in Houston between 1978 and 1979.
+Jeffery Lee Griffin (1955 – November 19, 1992) was an American serial killer who abducted and stabbed three people to death in Houston between 1978 and 1979.
 Tried and convicted for only one of the murders, he was sentenced to death and subsequently executed in 1992.

 Early life

 Little is known about Griffin's upbringing.
 Born in Houston in 1955, he was raised in a family with several other children and reportedly showed signs of mental illness since he was five years old, due to which he was repeatedly interned in state hospitals after reaching the age of eleven.
 Around the summer of 1978, he was released under clinical supervision and allowed to return to his home in Houston, where he soon found work as a male fashion model.
 Neighbors and acquaintances of Griffin said that he often spent his time playing basketball in Moody Park, and was not known to be violent.